Trash stream: Controversies and legal issues

 Trash streams have been the subject of significant controversy due to incidents involving physical harm or death during live broadcasts.
-These events have led to administrative and criminal investigations against some trash streamers.
+Those events have led to administrative and criminal investigations against some trash streamers.

 On July 30, 2024, Russia's State Duma passed legislation banning trash streams, citing public safety concerns and the negative societal impact of such content.

-Poland also implemented legislative measures to restrict destructive trash-streaming in 2022 and 2023.

 Cultural context

-The "lower internet", where trash streams typically thrive, encompasses online communities known for their edgy, often transgressive content.
-A notable example is the anonymous imageboard Dvach, which serves as a hub for discussions and dissemination of niche internet trends.
+The "Lower Internet", where trash streams typically thrive, encompasses online communities known for their edgy, often transgressive content.
+A notable example is the anonymous Russian imageboard Dvach, which serves as a hub for discussions and dissemination of niche webtrends.

 Incidents

 VJLink

-In February 2021, VJLink (Kirill Zyryanov) conducted a livestream during which he humiliated a man named Eduard, who complained about being deprived of sleep.
+In February, 2021, VJLink (Kirill Zyryanov) conducted a livestream during which he humiliated a man named Eduard, who complained about being deprived of sleep.
 By the end of the stream, Eduard suffered an epileptic seizure due to fatigue and alcohol intoxication.

-In December 2021, a criminal case was initiated against Kirill for a stream where he chained a fellow streamer, Maksim Moskalyov, to a radiator, abused him, and threw firecrackers at him.
+In December, 2021, a criminal case was initiated against Kirill for a stream where he chained a fellow streamer Maksim Moskalyov to a radiator, abused him, and threw firecrackers at him.